ckirbyco/ckirbyco/README.md

-- 👋 Hi, I’m Caroline Kirby.
-I’m interested in information technology and getting better at programming.
+- 👋 Hi, I’m Caroline Kirby a student at the University of Missouri-Columbia.

 <!---
 ckirbyco/ckirbyco is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.